metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Demarri Mathis is a point of weakness in Denver's secondary.

 So in overtime, on a critical series, Hackett calls two straight productive runs.
 Then on 3rd and 1, Denver opts to throw out of shotgun?
 What?
 Is Hackett bored of the run?

+The Broncos run game is pretty shit, to be honest.
+Either the Chargers are getting better stopping the run or the Broncos are not committing enough to the ground game.